 - So the circuitry of the motor in these situations behaves like a series circuit that has X1, R1, X2, and R2.

-- At initial situations, the frequency of the rotor will also have the same value as input supply frequency has.
+- At initial situations, the frequency of the rotor will also have the same value as the input supply frequency has.

 - Nevertheless, at usual working situations, the motor has slip (s) almost two to four percent, and the resultant rotor frequency is in the range of one to three hertz.